yoyoduan/yoyoduan.github.io/_posts/2025-02-21-oci-image-sign-deep-dive.md

 ## Tools & Setup
 The following tools and resources are used to follow along with this blog:
-1. Docker – Installed and running.
+1. **Docker** – Installed and running.
-2. Notation CLI – Installed for signing and verifying OCI images.
+2. **Notation CLI** – Installed for signing and verifying OCI images.
-3. ORAS CLI – Installed for working with OCI artifacts.
+3. **ORAS CLI** – Installed for working with OCI artifacts.
-4. Container Registry – A registry to store and manage signed images.
+4. **Container Registry** – A registry to store and manage signed images.
 In this blog, I use Azure Container Registry (ACR) with the endpoint `yoyoociacr.azurecr.io`
   ![acr resource screenshot](yoyoociacr-screenshot.png)
-5. OCI Image: A test OCI image pushed to the above container registry.
+5. **OCI Image**: A test OCI image pushed to the above container registry.
     ![pushed OCI image](/oci-image-screenshot.png)
     <details>
     <summary>Click to expand to check the steps to create this image.</summary>